Harpacochampsa: History and naming

 Harpacochampsa was named on the basis of several bones, primarily of the skull, discovered at the Bullock Creek fossil site in the Northern Territory of Australia.
 The type description lists four specimens, the holotype being formed by the right side of the back of the skull, preserving both the infratemporal fenestra and the supratemporal fenestra.
 Additional fossils include the tip of the snout preserving most of the premaxillae, a piece of the mandible and two osteoderms.

-The genus name is a combination of the Greek words "harpaco" (to seize) and "champsos" (crocodile), translating to "seizing crocodile", a nod to the anatomy of the premaxillary teeth and their inferred function.
-The species name meanwhile alludes to the Camfield Fossil Beds, of which Bullock Creek is a part of.
+The genus name is a combination of the Greek words "harpaco" (to seize) and "champsos" (crocodile), a nod to the anatomy of the premaxillary teeth and their inferred function.
+The species name meanwhile alludes to the Camfield Fossil Beds, of which Bullock Creek is a part.

 Description

 The tip of the snout in Harpacochampsa is broadly similar to more slender-snouted species of Crocodylus, with the closest match in terms of robustness being the American crocodile.
 The sutures of the snout also most closely resemble this species, although the premaxillae are proportionally narrower.
 As a whole, the snout tip is relatively deep for its width, the cross-section resembling a flipped D towards the back of the preserved bone with a flat palate and sloping lateral edges.
 The premaxillae are roughly circular in shape and contain five teeth on each side, separated from the following maxillary teeth by a notch that presumably receives an enlarged dentary tooth, as in many other crocodilians.
 Notably, the only functional premaxillary tooth (the fifth) preserved in Harpacochampsa faces slightly outward rather than straight down.
 The size of the alveoli indicates that the premaxillary teeth differed greatly in size, making the crocodile pseudoheterodont, whereas the maxillary teeth are more uniform.
 Unlike in other crocodylids, in which the fifth maxillary tooth is the largest, in Harpacochampsa it is the fourth premaxillary tooth.
 The nares are slightly longer than wide and set far forward on the snout, almost entirely surrounded by the premaxillae except for a small area to which the nasal bones contribute.
 Just in front of the nares are two pits that receive the enlarged first dentary teeth, which equal the fourth premaxillary teeth in size.
-Besides them and the fourth dentary teeth, which are nosted in the notch situated at the premaxillary-maxillary suture, none of the other teeth of the lower jaw appear to pass up the sides of the upper jaw.
+Besides them and the fourth dentary teeth, which are nested in the notch situated at the premaxillary-maxillary suture, none of the other teeth of the lower jaw appear to pass up the sides of the upper jaw.